Neon Sign Repair: Helpful Tips and Tricks

 Looking for a new sign?

 Broken neon signs are no fun.
 For many neon sign breaks, the cost of repair can be even higher than the initial cost of the sign.
 This can be problematic to businesses trying to maintain visibility without spending a fortune.
-We understand your frustrations, and that’s exactly why we designed a custom LED sign alternative to neon signs.
+We understand your frustrations, and that’s exactly why we designed an LED sign alternative to neon signs.
 Our signs are easy to repair, durable enough to be driven over by a car, and best of all, come with a one-year warranty.